hydraulic-software/conveyor/guidebook/docs/tutorial.md

 This tutorial doesn't try to cover all the features Conveyor has, it's only here to get you started.
 Read through the rest of this guidebook to learn about the full range of possibilities.

+!!! tip
+    You can tick the checkmarks on this page to mark your progress.
+Their state is stored in a cookie.

 ## Step 1.
 Setting up

-* [x] Follow the instructions in [Setting up](setting-up.md) to install Conveyor and (optionally) create or supply signing keys.
+* [x] Follow the instructions in [Setting up](setting-up.md) to install Conveyor and (optionally) supply certificates.
 * [x] Pick a URL for hosting your packages.
 All you need is a directory on a web server.
 You can use [GitHub Releases](configs/download-pages.md#publishing-through-github) to host your repository.
 Upgrading your users then just involves making a new release.
 For testing you can also use `localhost`.

 ## Step 2.
 Create a sample project

 Conveyor has two pre-canned "Hello World" project templates.
 One is for a GUI app using JavaFX, and the other uses JetPack Compose for Desktop.
 This is the quickest way to try things out.

 * [x] Make sure you have a Java 17 or higher JDK installed so you can compile the samples.
+Conveyor requires apps to use Java 11 or higher.
 * [x] Run the following command with flags customized as you see fit:

 ```